 For individual households, poverty is the driver of food insecurity.
 Lack of money precludes the purchase of food, however plentiful its availability.
 Shortage of food is not the cause of global hunger.

+Agriculture contributes just over 15% of the GDP of Africa, despite engaging over 60% of the population to some extent.
 Whilst small farms in Africa have many advantages in striving to improve yields, the division of plots through shared inheritance sooner or later becomes unsustainable.
 A further obstacle to rural economic development is insecure tenure, a fact of life for the majority of poor farmers.
 Less than 10% of the land in Africa is covered by title documents.
 This deters investment and increases vulnerability to eviction by state or corporate interests.

 Weak tenure has become more acute with the feminization of agriculture brought about by young men migrating for urban work.
 Women now produce 60%-80% of food in the poorest countries, despite owning only 10%-20% of the farms.
 Discrimination limits availability of credit, advisory support and access to local economic decision-making.